 For the purpose of gender-inclusive housing, gender non-conforming is a term for individuals whose gender expression is different from societal expectations related to gender.

 Gender expression is how a person represents or expresses one’s gender identity to others, often through behavior, clothing, hairstyles, voice or body characteristics.

 Transgender is an umbrella term for people whose gender identity, expression or behavior is different from those typically associated with their assigned sex at birth, this includes but is not limited to transsexuals, crossdressers, androgynous people, genderqueers, and gender non-conforming people.
 Transgender is a broad term and is appropriate for non-transgender people to use.
 “Trans” is shorthand for “transgender.”

 Definition Source: National Center for Transgender Equality; Mara Keisling, Executive Director.

 No matter where you live on campus, Housing Residential Staff will be there to support your transition, help you connect with services and answer all of your questions.
 You will also find additional support from the International Center.

 Second-Year students and above who wish to live in a community of peers interested in advancing their knowledge and appreciation of our diverse, multicultural world are encouraged to indicate interest in the International Impact Theme Community by selecting a room in North Quad in their Housing application.
 More information regarding programming, expectations and what International Impact can be found on the International Impact page.

 Substance Free Housing and Students in Recovery

-If you have questions about University Housing, the on-campus environment or additional support, or would like to discuss on-campus options, please contact the Housing Information Office as soon as possible.
-Please note: We are only able to guarantee on-campus housing to new first-year freshmen.
+If you have questions about Michigan Housing, the on-campus environment or additional support, or would like to discuss on-campus options, please contact the Housing Information Office as soon as possible.

 If you have questions about recovery support and how to get connected to the recovery community, please contact the Collegiate Recovery Program.